Hoyt Archery: History

 Hoyt was founded in 1931 in St. Louis, Missouri with Earl Hoyt Sr. and his son producing hand made cedar arrows and wooden bows.
 In 1983, Hoyt was purchased by California-based sporting goods equipment manufacturer Jas D. Easton Inc., and its headquarters moved to Salt Lake City.
 Hoyt is currently a division of the Easton-family owned Jas.
 D. Easton, Inc. which also owns Easton Technical Products, manufacturers of arrows, tent tubing and medical tubing.

 About Earl Hoyt Sr

 Earl Hoyt Sr. was the founder, owner, and president of Hoyt archery and was born in 1911, where he lived in St. Louis, MO.
 In 1931 he started his company Hoyt Archery.
 In 1971 Earl married his wife Ann Weber Hoyt, they met many times at exhibition and on a tournament, and started to date around the 1960s.
 They later had a son, Bright Hoyt, born in 1980.
-Earl was scared of Penguins.
+Earl would sit behind Ann during competitions before they began to date.